E3SM-Project/PAM/README.md

 ```C++
 dm.register_and_allocate<real>( "water_vapor" , "Water Vapor Density" , {nz,ny,nx,nens} , {"z","y","x","nens"} );
 ```

+Only C-style array objects are used and supported in the `DataManager`.

 All DataManager `get*` functions are YAKL Arrays that wrap internal DataManager pointers into contiguous memory. **Important**: DataManager calls only return YAKL `Array` objects that wrap pointers -- meaning there is virtually no cost to accessing already registered entries in the DataManager.
 It only copies metadata and then wraps an already existing pointer.